 - How you can use it: Use Slack to streamline communication with your organization’s collaborators.
 Create channels, use direct messages, and video chat to make it easier for your stakeholders to collaborate on programs, upcoming events, fundraising campaigns, and more.

 - Hidden fees or limitations: With Slack’s free plan, you can have as many channels as you want, but you will have limitations on how many messages you can search for and how many integrations you use.
-You can also upgrade at a discounted rate with Slack’s nonprofit discount—depending on your organization’s size.
+Depending on your organization’s size, you can also upgrade at a discounted rate with Slack’s nonprofit discount.

 - How this free nonprofit software works: Qgiv is a platform that allows you to accept donations online and in person.
 With Qgiv, you can easily set up a donation page and begin receiving donations from anywhere.